opennetworkinglab/aether-docs/onramp/blueprints.rst

 Variable ``simulation`` is set to ``true`` by default, causing OnRamp to deploy the simulated UE.
-When set to ``false``, the simulated UE is not deployed and it is instead necessary to initialize the USRP device and configure a physical UE.
+When set to ``false``, the simulated UE is not deployed and it is instead necessary to configure the USRP and a physical UE.

 Note that instead of downloading and compiling the latest OAI software, this blueprint pulls in the published images for both the